Inspections & Awards

 As our Infant School and Junior School are members of the Independent Association of Prep Schools (IAPS), an association for headteachers of leading prep schools throughout the world, they have been awarded the prestigious kite mark of quality.

-The Junior School has also been awarded the Historical Association Silver Quality Mark, the Geographical Association Gold Quality Mark, Primary Science Gold Quality Mark, Bronze award for Rights Respecting Schools and the British Council International School Award.
+The Junior School has also been awarded the Historical Association Silver Quality Mark, the Geographical Association Gold Quality Mark, Primary Science Gold Quality Mark, Silver award for Rights Respecting Schools and the British Council International School Award.